Rherer/restic-exporter/README.md

 - builds (or downloads, if go is not installed) the binary
 - optionally installs a systemd-service

+Alternatively you can just run the provided docker container.

 Linux, Windows & Mac OSX:

 ```sh